Hello! Click on one of our members below to chat on Whatsapp

 The Salkantay Trek to Machu Picchu is the most popular alternative trek.
 This trek takes you through incomparable landscapes, with incredible views of the snow-capped Humantay (5 473m/ 17 956ft) and Salkantay ( 6 271m/20 574ft) Mountains.
 There are stunning glacial lakes at the foot of each mountain.
 As you traverse through the different micro-climates, feast your eyes on the most dynamic and fascinating flora and fauna.
 Enroute to Machu Picchu we follow a remote path to the forgotten Inca Ruins of Llactapata which has great views of one the New 7 Wonders of the World, the great Machu Picchu.

-There is something extremely humbling about the sheer magnitude of mountainous glaciers, and the Salkantay glacier and its sister glacier, Humantay Glacier, are no different.
+There is something extremely humbling about the sheer magnitude of the mountainous glaciers.
+The Salkantay glacier and its sister glacier, Humantay Glacier, are no different.
 Have your heart strings pulled as you reach the Apacheta Pass (4 650m/ 15 367ft) with the most spectacular views of glacial peaks like Salkantay, Humantay and Huayanay.
-Also camp at the foot of the picturesque Salkantay Mountain.
-The glacial peaks that tower above you are a truly magical sight to behold.
+Camp at the foot of the picturesque Salkantay Mountain.
+The glacial peaks that tower above you are a truly magical sight.

 Did you know?
 We have some of the safest and best trekking adventures in all of Peru.
 Check out our list of treks to Machu Pichu to find your perfect adventure.

-Many travelers rave about the variety of ecosystems on the Inca Trail.
+Many travelers marvel at the variety of ecosystems on the Inca Trail.
 The Salkantay Trek offers even more.

 The hike starts at relatively high altitudes in Soraypampa (3 800m/ 12 467ft) in the Vilcabamba Mountain Range.
-Less than an hour into the hike, you can immerse yourself in the stunning mountain vistas along the trail.
-The first section is all about glacial lakes, camping under star studded night skies, and climbing over glacial moraines.
+Less than an hour into the hike, immerse yourself in the stunning mountain vistas along the trail.
+The first section is all about glacial lakes and climbing over glacial moraines.

-You than descend beautiful high mountain scenery before reaching greener vegetation and the warmer climate of the high jungle.
+Descend beautiful high mountain scenery before reaching greener vegetation and the warmer climate of the high jungle.
 Another fantastic outing, is the opportunity to visit a coffee plantation, so you can learn about how the famous Peruvian coffee is produced.
 The excursion starts by walking through the coffee bean fields, you then watch the roasting process, the tour than culminates in the grinding of the beans to make a delicious cup of coffee.
-Another great surprise enroute is a natural hot spring in Colcamayo, where you can soak your tired muscles in therapeutic waters.
+Another great surprise enroute is a natural hot spring in Colcamayo, soak your tired muscles in therapeutic waters.

 The last section of the trail traverses through lush sub-tropical jungle, full of orchids and epiphytes growing on the trees.
 The weather is usually nice and hot in the day, with occasional showers during the dry season.